About the course

 Alternatively if you have any questions around fees and funding, please email admission@beds.ac.uk

-The full-time standard fee for a Foundation Degree for the Academic Year 2023/24 is £9,250.
-These are the full course fees covering the full period of tuition, not the fees payable each year.
+The full-time standard fee for a Foundation Degree for the Academic Year 2024/25 is £9,250.
+These are the full course fees covering each year of study.

 Alternatively if you have any questions around fees and funding, please email admission@beds.ac.uk